Nightbreed: Comic books

 In 1990, to tie in with the film's box office release, Epic Comics produced a four-issue adaptation of the film, which included significant differences from the finished movie, more closely related to Clive Barker's original script.
 The comic book continued to run past the end of the film, ultimately stretching to twenty-five issues before it was cancelled.
 The comic book was initially written by Alan Grant and John Wagner and drawn by Jim Baikie.

-A two part graphic novel was also produced, Hellraiser vs Nightbreed: Jihad, which merges the two worlds created by Clive Barker and features the Cenobites as agents of order against their chaotic nemesis the Nightbreed, and the Jihad (Holy War) of extermination that the first wage on the latter.Nightbreed returned in 1992, as a short story in the second issue of the four issue Epic anthology series.
+A two-part graphic novel was also produced, Hellraiser vs Nightbreed: Jihad, which merges the two worlds created by Clive Barker and features the Cenobites as agents of order against their chaotic nemesis the Nightbreed, and the Jihad (Holy War) of extermination that the first wage on the latter.Nightbreed returned in 1992, as a short story in the second issue of the four issue Epic anthology series.

 A 12 issue mini-series was published by BOOM!
 Studios in 2014-2015 following the storyline of the Director's Cut of the film.
+It was collected in three volumes.